Self-Improving Pretraining as a Substrate for Agentic Post-Training

 Limitations and Closing

 This is a small-scale adaptation of Tan et al., not a full reproduction.
 The experiment uses Qwen3-0.6B-Base, a short RLMT run, and a smaller evaluation budget than the original paper.
-The right comparison is therefore the structure of the training signal, not the benchmark magnitude.
+The right comparison is whether the same training signals work at small scale, not whether the benchmark numbers match Tan et al.

 The main limitation is scale.
 The continued-pretraining result is a judged continuation-quality result, the RLMT reward gate measures the paper-aligned suffix-prediction objective, and the downstream reasoning evaluation is mixed across benchmarks and metrics.
 These results support the claim that the lifecycle can be made trainable at small scale.
 They do not support a claim that this model learned a mature agentic reasoning policy.